-It must be noted, however, that this area of procedural law is currently quite unsettled: a great deal of uncertainty now shrouds the interpretation of Twiqbal, and its long-term import/impact remains to be determined.
+It must be noted, however, that this area (failure to state a claim, FRCP 12(b)(6)) of procedural law is currently rather unsettled: namely a great deal of uncertainty now shrouds the exact interpretation of Twiqbal, and its long-term import/impact remains to be determined.
 Arthur R. Miller, From Conley to Twombly to Iqbal: A Double Play On the Federal Rules of Civil Procedure, Duke Law Journal ʋ60 №1 (Oct 2010) ⌥; Adam N. Steinman, The Rise and Fall of Plausibility Pleading?, 69 Vanderbilt Law Review 333–399 (2016) ⌥.

 - An issue of (purported) fact is a (potential) event that the factfinder at trial (jury, or judge in the case of a bench trial) is charged with crediting (determining what "really happened," according to the credibility of witnesses/experts/etc. at trial).

 - Disputed means “movant claims one thing, while nonmovant makes a different (conflicting/contradictory) claim.”

 - Genuine issue means “can be resolved in favor by either party, by some rational/reasonable jury.”

 - Material [purported] fact means “has the potential to affect the outcome of the issue in dispute.”

 Of cardinal importance here is that, by design: the judge has no discretion at summary judgment time: all fact-finding (determining what is “true” and “false”) is done by the jury at trial, not by the judge at summary judgment (the judge only looks for the existence of disputed “facts” to be “found”).